-\Actual emissions in the base year (FY2005 and FY2013) were revised due to GHG inventory recalculations after the time of the decision of the emission reduction target.
-Estimated emissions (FY2020 and FY2030) and change ratio from base year (from FY2005 and FY2013) show the values at the time of the decision of the emission reduction target.
+\Actual emissions in the base year (FY2005 and FY2013) were revised due to inventory recalculations after reduction targets agreement.
+Estimated emissions (FY2020 and FY2030), changes from base year (from FY2005 and FY2013) show value in reduction targets agreement. \Indirect $CO_2$ was not estimated in reduction target agreement.

-These estimated removals are not directly used for archiving reduction target in FY2020 and 2030.
+&lt;sup>46 These estimated removals are not directly used for archiving reduction target in FY2020 and 2030.
 The emission and removal sources in FY 2020 and 2030 don't completely correspond with those in FY2005 and 2013.